collapsed-stacks/startups/questions/12868/what-is-the-difference-between-a-partner-and-an-investor.md

 - tagged: `investors`, `partners`
 - score: 1

-<p>If an Investor invest in my company, does that mean he is my partner?</p>
+If an Investor invest in my company, does that mean he is my partner?

-<p>If yes what is the minimum percent of stocks he should hold to be considered as partner?</p>
+If yes what is the minimum percent of stocks he should hold to be considered as partner?

-<p>If no whats the difference between a partner and an investor?</p>
+If no whats the difference between a partner and an investor?

 ## Answer 12877